EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 Since the sequence of actions contained in the transaction must be executed atomically as a whole, the EOSIO software first checks that the actors specified in each action have the minimum permission required to execute it.
 To that end, the software checks the following for each action:

 *   The named permission of each actor specified in each action instance.
-*   The named permission of the corresponding "actor:contract::action" pair specified in the smart contract.
+*   The named permission of the corresponding `actor:contract::action` pair specified in the smart contract.

-If there is at least one actor whose set of named permissions fail to meet the minimum permission level required by the corresponding "actor:contract::action" pair in the smart contract, the transaction fails.
+If there is at least one actor whose set of named permissions fail to meet the minimum permission level required by the corresponding `actor:contract::action` pair in the smart contract, the transaction fails.
 The reason why action permissions are checked before any action is executed is due to performance.
 It is more efficient to cancel a transaction with all actions unexecuted, than doing so after a few actions executed, but later were rolled back as a result of a failed action or authorization.
 Any state changes incurred during a failed action must be undone to preserve data integrity.
 Database sessions are expensive in terms of memory usage and computing resources.
 Therefore, undo operations must be minimized as possible.

 ### 3.4.3.
 Action Instance